-Choosing a major is a big decision, but the decision doesn’t have to be difficult.
-Exploring students have access to academic advisors who are trained to work with them through the Discovery! process.
+Choosing a major is a big decision, but the decision does not have to be difficult.
+Students who are exploring majors have access to academic advisors who are trained to work with them through the Discovery! process.
 These advisors help students find their direction to an amazing university experience, an on-time graduation, and a future career field that will be fulfilling and rewarding.

 The University Writing Center assists writers during the various stages of their writing projects without regard to their status as either a student (undergraduate or graduate) or faculty member, their level of proficiency, or their particular college.